Is this topic for you?

 - If your family has any food allergies.

-- How soon the symptoms begin after eating food.
+- How soon the symptoms began after eating food.

 - If over-the-counter medicines helped.